Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Discussion

-Our model has a unique function that enables users to manually adjust the virtual sunlight direction of the AI-generated image.
-We consider this a useful function in TC monitoring.
-For example, AI-generated images with low solar zenith angles show higher reflectance of the clouds and penetrate optically thin clouds better, helping distinguish between cirrus and cumulus in TC circulation.
-AI-generated images with high solar zenith angles show higher contrast of lights and shades, facilitating the identification of vortical hot towers of TC.
-Our model allows the simulation of different sunlight directions from the same IR input, which further enhances nighttime TC monitoring.
+Beyond statistical accuracy, our model offers several additional advantages in the practical monitoring of weather systems.
+First, our model is capable of simulating VIS images with arbitrary virtual sunlight directions.
+VIS images with different solar zenith angles have various useful properties.
+For example, images with low solar zenith angles show penetrate optically thin clouds better, helping visualize cirrus-covered cloud features; images with high solar zenith angles show higher contrast of lights and shades, facilitating the identification of developing thunderstorms.
+As a result, a combination of multiple AI-generated images assuming various sunlight direction would further enhance the effectiveness of nighttime weather monitoring.

-Our model provides AI-generated images with the highest resolution ($\sim$2 km) among all current models.
-Thanks to the relatively small size ($\sim1000$ km) of target area observations, we can construct the model at the original resolution of IR bands.
+In addition, our model has the highest resolution ($\sim$2 km) among all current models.
+With the relatively small size ($\sim$1000 km) of data pairs, we constructed the model at the original resolution of IR bands.
 We are also currently working on a Super-Resolution model based on Real-ESRGAN \cite{wang2021real} which further increases the resolution of AI-generated images from 2 km to 0.5 km.

-This study presents the first nighttime model validation of nighttime visible satellite imagery simulation using VIIRS DNB data.
-While the statistical results are negatively impacted by the parallax between the SSO satellites and the geostationary satellites and become slightly worse than daytime, the paired images show that the model is consistently capable of accurately simulating the cloud features of TCs.
-This indicates that our model can be readily applied to nighttime IR observations and provide real-time nighttime monitoring of TCs.